AngusP/AngusP.github.io/_unlisted/styles.md

     excerpt_only: {false:default, true}
     excerpt_separator: <!--more--> {default: none}
     wide: {false:default, true}
+    columnar: {false:default, true}
+    justified: {false:default, true}
     ---

-Layouts are successively more styled, with basic giving an empty body, default giving just header and navigation and the post layout giving tile, authorship and hero if supplied, which is best for most posts.
+Layouts are successively more styled, with basic giving an empty body, default giving just header and navigation.
+Full keeps main site nav, post has a minial nav, which is best for most posts, and home has the homepage hero.
 The posts layout will also be used in the posts feed.
-Clear gives the same styling and `<article>` as post, withouyt the navigation bar or header.
+Clear gives the same styling and `<article>` as post, without the navigation bar or header.

 `excerpt_only` will suppress rendering of any HTML and truncate the post to an excerpt in the posts stream page; This may be useful in conjunction with the `basic` layout.
 Similarly,